aronandics/piot/README.md

 dependent: required1, required2
 ```

-Any number of requirements can be specified for one dependent, seperated by commas, and any number of dependencies can be specified, seperated by newlines.
+Any number of requirements can be specified for one dependent, separated by commas, and any number of dependencies can be specified, separated by newlines.

-> names of tests **without** extensions must be used
+> names of tests must be written **without** extensions

 ## Limitations